 Do:

-• salt each password (the above solutions do this for you)
+with a suitable work factor - salt each password (the above solutions do this for you or require you to provide one)

-• for services utilizing signed cookies — secure signing secrets.
+- for services utilizing signed cookies — properly manage signing secrets

 Goals